m4fn3/AddonManagerDatabase/README.md

 ## How it works
 `updater_v2.py` is running on my server to check updates of all addons every hour automatically.

+The updater also detect new posts and message editing in #plugins and #themes channel of official Enmity server to keep database updated.

 Basic information of addons are stored in plugins(themes).json.
 Readable version can be found in plugins(themes)_formatted.json

 The detailed description of addons (fetched from the release post in official Enmity server) can be found in plugins(themes)/[AddonName].json